 - The importer shall also advise the Supplier on the status of the relevant Form M before shipment takes place.

 RESPONSIBILITIES OF THE SUPPLIERS

 On consignment of goods for shipment, the overseas supplier shall:

 - Make available relevant shipping documents to the bank in Nigeria as used by the importer.

 - Understand timing, regulatory requirements on the supplied item.

 RESPONSIBILITIES OF AUTHORIZED DEALERS

-The authorised dealer bank has the following functions:
+The authorized dealer bank has the following functions: